 This course examines the financial decisions that impact management and corporate financial officers.
-It is also an introduction to financial
+It is also an introduction to financial theory, principles and terminology.
+Prerequisite: MAN 2021 Lecture Hrs.
+040 Lab Hrs.
+000 Other Hrs.
+000

 FIN 3501 Investments

 This course is a study of securities markets; analysis of various categories of corporate securities, public securities, and other investments; types of risks and taxes that affect investment policy timing, selection and investment values.
 Prerequisite: APA 2121.
 Lecture Hrs.
 040 Lab Hrs.
 000 Other Hrs.
 000